Frank-Pechar/js-fav-movie-list/README.md

 App can be run from: https://frank-pechar-js-fav-movie-list.netlify.app/

+## App Description

+This App Provides for Creating a List of Favorite Movies.

 ## App Functionality

-This App Provides for Creating a List of Favorite Movies

 Add a Favorite Movie to the List
 - Click the &lt;ADD MOVIE&gt; Button</li>